 - Understand various fire lays and their uses,

 - Prune trees so as they can ‘heal’ afterwards,

-- Carve simple implements such as a spatula and honey spreader,
+- Carve simple implements such as a spatula, honey spreader and spoon,

 - Put up a hammock and tarp using 3 simple knots that can be tied and untied wearing gloves (if you’d like to sleep in a hammock, you can),